luungoc2005/luungoc2005-github-io-old/_posts/2017-1-16-the-shazam-adventure.markdown

 ### NAudio quirks #2: The fast fourier transform

 NAudio readily provides the FFT functions `NAudio.Dsp.FastFourierTransform.FFT(bool forward, int m, NAudio.Dsp.Complex[] data)`, although one would have to browze through the source code to understand what parameter m means : `int m = (int)Math.Log(windowLength, 2.0);`.
 Then I can quickly generate a spectrum image from that data.
 Turns out, again, things aren't so straightforward, NAudio's FFT uses a custom complex type with floats, which has X & Y properties for the real and imaginary parts, without any properties or constructor (gee, would it hurt you to...?).
-I started making a custom `CalculateMagnitude` function for it (which was basically Math.Sqrt(X*X + Y*Y)).
+I started making a custom `CalculateMagnitude` function for it (which was basically Math.Sqrt(X x X + Y x Y)).

 However my spectrum image was still blank.
 Turns out, NAudio also [scales the FFT result by 1/n](https://www.codeproject.com/Articles/1095473/Comparison-of-FFT-implementations-for-NET).
 Not wanting to waste more time on these shenanigans, I decided to just quickly threw in the trustworthy Accord.Net FFT - which also uses the native System.Numerics Complex type and has no scaling.
 My DrawSpectrum function finally could return a colorful image - same one as in the Java article.